Sai-Moen/rawaccel/scripting/Docs/Specification.md

 	- Produces a ParsingResult object that contains the script description, parameters, variables, the parsed list of tokens.
 - Helper classes

+### Semantical

+Semantic Analysis namespace.
+Contains:

+- Instructions, contains instruction and memory data structures.
+- Program
+	- Transforms a list of tokens to an array of instructions that the Interpreter can then execute.
+- Helper classes

 ### Interpretation

 Interpreter namespace.